A Survey on Optimization Studies of Group Centrality Metrics

 Pioneering the field are Everett and Borgatti \citep{everett1999centrality} who are the first in the OR literature to discuss extending centrality and importance to groups of nodes in a network.
 They motivate the question for groups that are known a priori.
 We quote from their work: \textit{``Are the lawyers more central than the accountants in a given organisation's social network?
 Is one particular ethnic minority more integrated into the community than another?
 To what extent are particular groups or classes (women, the elderly, African-Americans, etc.) marginalized in different networks?''}.
 This a priori availability of group information that can help us derive descriptive information about the group itself.
 However, as the authors also note in that same article, we may also focus on identifying groups based on the structure of the network itself \citep{everett1999centrality}.
 They do mention cliques as a motivation for clique centrality; see the later work by Vogiatzis et al.~\citep{vogiatzis2015integer}.

 In their original \citep{everett1999centrality} and subsequent work \citep{everett2005extending}, they base their proposed metrics to nodal centrality metrics.
 Specifically, they extend traditional metrics in the form of degree, closeness, betweenness, and flow centrality to accommodate a group setting.
-The authors and subsequent studies have shown how individual nodal calculations for centrality do not necessarily capture the calculations that are necessary for group centrality.
-In the early 2000s, a fundamental study by Newman and Girvan \citep{newman2004finding} (not included in the diagram of Figure \ref{evolution_group_centrality}) use betweenness centrality to identify groups within a network.
+The authors and subsequent studies have shown how individual nodal calculations for centrality do not necessarily capture calculations that are necessary for group centrality.
+In the early 2000s, a fundamental study by Newman and Girvan \citep{newman2004finding} (not included in Figure~\ref{evolution_group_centrality}) uses betweenness centrality to identify groups within a network.
 They do so by calculating edge betweenness and removing the edge of highest score until the network is disconnected.
-Importantly, this metric is recalculated after ever removal.
+Importantly, this metric is recalculated after {every} removal.
 As this work has an arguably different focus than our review, we do not include it in our history.
-For completeness, though, and as readers may want to investigate the intersection between \textit{community detection} and centrality, we offer the interesting comparison made by Danon et al. in \citep{danon2005comparing}.
+For completeness, though, and as readers may want to investigate the intersection between \textit{community detection} (see also \ref{subsec:excluded}) and centrality, we offer the interesting comparison made by Danon et al. in \citep{danon2005comparing}.